Tracheoesophageal Fistula and Esophageal Atresia

 With a TE fistula, the connection between the esophagus and trachea is closed in surgery.

 Sometimes children with esophageal atresia need more than one surgery.
-This depends on how close the 2 tubes are to each other.
+This depends on how close the two tubes are to each other.
 Your baby's surgeon and healthcare team will decide when your baby should have the surgeries.

 When a baby with a TE fistula swallows, liquid can pass through the connection between the esophagus and trachea.
 This can cause liquid to get into your baby's lungs.
 This can lead to pneumonia and other problems.